PIEDMONT AND ITS BEAUTIES: A Brief Guide

-Piedmont, the name explains a lot to you!
+Piedmont, the name already explains a lot to you!

 Piedmont, at the foot of the mountains.
 A name that originated in the Middle Ages as Pedemontis.
 At that time, it did not distinguish any separate region; it was a way to define these flatlands at the foot of the mountains.
 The population that inhabited these areas was the Ligurians, a Celtic tribe.
-Over time, the division between Piedmont and Liguria was determined by the natural barrier of the Alps and the Apennines.
-And the Ligurian hinterland acts as a buffer between Piedmont and the Ligurian sea.
+Over time, the natural barrier of the Alps and the Apennines determined the division between Piedmont and Liguria.
+The Ligurian hinterland acts as a buffer between Piedmont and the Ligurian sea.

 The Piedmont territory